 - Just as with any event, openings and closings are important.
 Think about the best time to start the live stream and the ideal time to end it.
 You might even prepare a schedule to share with your virtual guests.
 Many guests will be happy to tune in for just your highlight moments.

-- Nominate a trusted guest to MC your livestream so everyone knows what is happening, what to expect, and make introductions.
+- Nominate a trusted guest to MC your live stream so everyone knows what is happening, what to expect, and to make introductions.

-- Think about where you position the camera—you want to be close enough to capture sound but not in the way of other guests.
+- Think about where you position the camera—you want to be close enough to capture sound but not in the way of other guests or photographers.

 - Charge your device to the max so that you don't lose power midway through an important moment!